4n3m4i1/SDSU_Mechatronics_USB_Protocol/hardware/sam/src/protocol/README.md

 Building will create a dynamic library and install to /usr/local/lib as well as make the protocol's public headers available in /usr/local/include.
 You can use protocol functions by including with #include <usb_protocol.h>

-If you have any dynamic library problems, run this and try again
-    export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

 ## Getting Started

 `actions` - This is where the user can set which functions will be called for the associated topic/subtopic